murals:

 This is the stage.
 The lights, barrels, and equipment are real but the door, brick wall, windows, etc. are acrylic paint on canvas ( 10' x 30').
 Click on image for details.

-This is the life sized portrait / sculpture of Pudge hanging out in his pool hall.
+This is the life sized portrait / sculpture of Pudge.
 Gary wanted me to make a 3-D cartoon character that kind of resembled his long-time friend.
 I guess I got carried away with the resemble aspect and less so with the cartoon part.
 The sculpture is a combination of paper mache`, plaster, polystyrene, paint, and thrift store.

 <--Back to Top